Jinsung-L/install-macos-high-sierra/README.md

 If your condition follows all above then follow [Downloading Stuck](#downloading-stuck)

+If you're experiencing only the last step, then follow [Downloading Stuck](#without-dns) except DNS part.

 If you somehow passed above situations, but still...
 - Requires `disk password`.
 - Your password doesn't work.
 Including your Account password, FileValut password, iCloud password.